numisveinsson/SeqSeg/README.md

 ## Set Up
 SeqSeg relies on [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) for segmentation of the medical image volumes.
 You will need model weights to run the algorithm - either use pretrained weights (available) or train a model yourself.
 After training a nnU-Net model, the weights will be saved in a `nnUNet_results` folder.

-Main package dependencies (see environment.yml file for all):
+Main package dependencies:

 Basic:
 - Python 3.11

-Machine Learning:
+Machine Learning (Note: must be installed according to nnU-Net instructions):
 - nnU-Net, nnunetv2=2.5.1
 - Pytorch, torch=2.3.1